end2endzone/protobuf-pbop-plugin/INSTALL.md

 To build the software, execute the following steps:

 1) Get a copy of the source code by using one of the following methods:
-   * Download the source code of the project from an existing [tags](http://github.com/end2endzone/protobuf-pipe-plugin) and extract the downloaded zip file to a local directory (for example `c:\projects\protobuf-pipe-plugin` or `~/dev/protobuf-pipe-plugin`).
+   * Download the source code of the project from an existing [tags](http://github.com/end2endzone/protobuf-pbop-plugin) and extract the downloaded zip file to a local directory (for example `c:\projects\protobuf-pbop-plugin` or `~/dev/protobuf-pbop-plugin`).
-   * Clone the github repository by running `git clone "http://github.com/end2endzone/protobuf-pipe-plugin"`.
+   * Clone the github repository by running `git clone "http://github.com/end2endzone/protobuf-pbop-plugin"`.

 2) Generate the project files for your build system.
 From your source code directory, enter the following commands:
 ```